-Iran's reneging on a cap in centrifuges may happen outside of any overt nuclear weapons breakout.
+Complicating this approach and highlighting its risks, Iran's reneging on a cap in centrifuges and moving to reinstall them may happen outside of any overt nuclear weapons breakout.
 Iran may argue that the United States has not delivered on its commitments and build back up its number of centrifuges in retaliation.
-By assuaging the international community that it is not breaking out, Iran may make any meaningful U.S. response very difficult.
+By assuaging the international community that it is not breaking out, Iran may make any meaningful U.S. response difficult.

-Some analysts, including those at ISIS, have discussed imposing essentially what have been called in the North Korean context "disablement" steps, which would delay the restart of installed centrifuges.
-However, ISIS's attempts to define disablement steps that leave the centrifuges and cascade equipment in place appear to be reversible in less than six months of diligent work.
+Some analysts, including those at ISIS, have discussed imposing essentially what have been called in the North Korean context "disablement" steps, which would not involve the destruction of any equipment but delay the restart of installed centrifuges.
+However, ISIS's attempts to define disablement steps on the centrifuge plants appear to be reversible in less than six months of diligent work.
 This time period applies to proposals to remove the centrifuge pipework from the centrifuge plants.

 Moreover, this estimated time for reassembling the centrifuge cascades remains uncertain and it could be shorter.
 There is no practical experience in disabling centrifuge plants; North Korea's centrifuge program was not subject to disablement.
-It needs to be pointed out that some U.S. policymakers had a tendency to exaggerate the difficulty of undoing North Korean disablement steps imposed at the Yongbyon nuclear center on plutonium production related facilities.
+It needs to be pointed out that some U.S. policymakers had a tendency to exaggerate the difficulty of undoing North Korean disablement steps imposed at the Yongbyon nuclear center on plutonium production and separation facilities.
 In fact, North Korea was able to reverse several of these steps relatively quickly.
 A lesson from the North Korean case is that disablement steps are highly reversible and in fact can be reversed faster than expected.

 A sounder strategy involves including disablement steps with the destruction of a limited, but carefully selected set of equipment.
 For example, the deal could include the destruction of certain key cascade equipment, such as valves and pressure or flow measuring equipment.
+Much of this equipment was imported from abroad in violation of supplier country export control laws or international sanctions.

 An agreed upon fraction of centrifuges and associated cascade piping and equipment should be kept available under monitored storage away from the centrifuge plants as spares to replace broken centrifuges and equipment.
 This number would be derived from the current rate of breakage which Iran would need to document with the aid of the IAEA.
-However, this rate is relatively well known now, as a result of the IAEA's monitoring of Iranian centrifuge rotor assemblies used to replace those centrifuges that have failed, and the IAEA has confirmed that centrifuge rotor manufacturing and assembly have been consistent with Iran's replacement program for damaged centrifuges.
+However, this rate is relatively well known now, as a result of the IAEA's monitoring of Iranian centrifuge manufacturing under the JPA.
+Iran has provided the IAEA with an inventory of centrifuge rotor assemblies used to replace those centrifuges that have failed, and the IAEA has confirmed that centrifuge rotor manufacturing and assembly have been consistent with Iran's replacement program for damaged centrifuges.
 Armed with a reliable breakage rate, the negotiators can define the limited stockpile of centrifuges necessary to avoid any Iranian manufacturing of IR-1 centrifuges.